simonbe/docs/GettingStartedJobStream.md

 1. Some meta data about your search such as number of hits and the time it took to execute the query and
 2. The ad events that happened within the timespan you set.

-This can be of 3 different kinds: New ads, updated ads, and removed ads.
-New and updated will look the same, the only thing that distinguisis them is that an updated ad has an ID thats all ready in the database of open ads.
+These events can be of 3 different kinds: New ads, updated ads, and removed ads.
+New and updated will look the same, the only thing that distinguishes them from eachother is that an updated ad has an ID that's already in the database of open ads.

+A removal object looks like this:

 	{
 	    "id": 8460272,
 	    "removed": true,
 	    "removed_date": "2020-01-13T13:03:26"
 	  }

 ## Errors
 Unsuccessful queries will have a response code of: